Rolling ball sculpture

 A rolling ball sculpture (sometimes referred to as a marble run, ball run, gravitram, kugelbahn (German: 'ball track'), or rolling ball machine) is a form of kinetic art - an art form that contains moving pieces - that specifically involves one or more rolling balls.

 A version where marbles compete in a race to win is called a marble race, in which the marbles go through simple or complex labyrinths, seeing which one is the winner, or even loser.
-The YouTube channel Jelle's Marble Runs has popularized this idea over the years, especially gaining traction during the COVID-19 lockdown of 2020.
-Through his video series dubbed "Marble League", also known as the "MarbleLympics", he recorded and uploaded marbles racing through tracks, with them resembling Olympic sports and were recorded in a sports broadcast-like manner (a commentator to educate viewers on what's happening, crowd noises and other SFX as if it's a real like sporting event, etc).
+The YouTube channel Jelle's Marble Runs, run by Jelle Bakker, has popularized this idea over the years, especially gaining traction during the COVID-19 lockdown of 2020.
+Through his video series dubbed "Marble League", also known as the "MarbleLympics", Jelle recorded and uploaded marbles racing through tracks, constructing his marble races to resemble Olympic sports and recording them in a sports broadcast-like manner with crowd noises and other SFX to emulate the atmosphere of a real sporting event.

 Toys

-The regular rolling ball sculpture rolling ball structure is usually constructed out of wood, plastic, or metal, with the balls used traditionally being small glass spheres.
+The regular rolling ball sculpture, when constructed out of wood, plastic, or metal, with the balls used traditionally being small glass spheres is more commonly known as a marble run.
 The objective of it is to load a ball into the sculpture, and then allow gravity to make its way down, usually going through various forms of tracks, like, for example, a long twisty channel leading to a shallow funnel.